 Avoid submitting duplicate response for the same test taker

 The PDF files can be large file sizes (up to 2GB each), and contain responses from multiple test takers

 PDF filenames should include the name of the school and testing group, or test taker names

 Before submitting PDF files to Avant, ensure the responses are legible and not too light to read in the PDFs, so they can be accurately scored

 All of the test taker’s pages must be scanned and uploaded in order to receive a score.
 Even blank pages

 Upload writing responses to the Writing Submissions Dropbox link

 Go to the Dropbox link to drag and drop files or click “Choose from computer” to browse for files to submit.
 You do not need your own Dropbox account.

-Avant transfers the handwritten writing responses from Dropbox to Avant’s grading system, where raters will grade each response.
+Avant transfers the handwritten writing responses from Dropbox to Avant’s rating system, where raters will rate each response.
 The individual response scores will be used to calculate the Proficiency Level that will appear on the Results page.
 Writing scores for handwritten writing responses are typically available within 10 to 12 business days (Writing status will display as Test Completed until all responses have been uploaded and scored).